nrfconnect/sdk-sidewalk/doc/setting_up_sidewalk_environment/setting_up_sidewalk_prototype.rst

       1. Follow the `Provision your Sidewalk endpoint and flash the binary image`_ documentation.

-         The nRF54L10 and nRF54LV10 share the same ``mfg_storage`` layout: 4 KB located at the end of the App-core RRAM.
+         The nRF54L10 and nRF54LV10 DKs share the same ``mfg_storage`` layout: 4 KB located at the end of the application core RRAM.

          * If you are using the combined device JSON file obtained from the AWS IoT console, use the ``certificate_json`` parameter.
            It will specify this file as an input when running the provisioning script.